dmrokan/soyutnet/docs/source/index.rst

 Goals
 -----

+SoyutNet implements a modified version of labeled PT nets with an additional rule;

-The main difference between SoyutNet and the labeled PT nets is such that, sum of input arc weights of a transition must be equal to the sum of output arc weights for each label.
-Because, SoyutNet assumes that tokens represent real entities with a label and unique ID.
-It is a better fit for a real life application to ensure that a token created by a `producer`_, arrives at a `consumer`_ without duplication or getting discarded.
+    the sum of input arc weights of a transition must be equal to the sum of output arc weights for each label.

+Because, SoyutNet assumes that tokens represent real entities with an ID and a label assigned.
+The ID identifies the token and the label determines how it flows through the network.
+It also ensures that a token created by a `producer`_ arrives at a `consumer`_ without duplication or getting discarded as generally expected in a real life application.
+Producers and consumers should decide to duplicate or discard a token.

-The main goal of SoyutNet is to investigate that a producer/consumer pipeline can be improved by PT net based methods, or not.
+The main goal of SoyutNet is to investigate that PT net based formal methods can be used to improve a producer/consumer pipeline.

 Docstrings
 ----------